NicolasGula/nicolas-website/contents/information-disclosure.md

 To finally, delete Carlos.
 ![](https://raw.githubusercontent.com/NicolasGula/NicolasGula/master/public/images/photos/id/l5/2024-05-10_13-46.png)

-I hope you it's helpful if you get stuck. 👨‍💻
+I hope you find it useful.👨‍💻
+If you have another type of solution or if i am mistaken about something, please let me know.